What is a Globalink Research Internship?

 How do I become a Globalink Research Intern?

 To apply for a Globalink Research Internship, you must:

 - Be at least 18 years of age

-- Have a minimum of one semester and a maximum of three semesters remaining in their program as of September 2016.
+- Have a minimum of one semester and a maximum of three semesters remaining in your program as of September 2017.

 - Meet the grade requirements for their country of study: